- Locum Staff

 - Free CPD

-Read the article below, complete the questions on the next page and you will receive a certificate for 1 hours verifiable CPD for free in the next 10 working days.
+Read the article below, complete the questions on the next page and you will receive a certificate for 1 hours verifiable CPD automatically by email upon successful completion.
+Please take care when entering your details to ensure the certificate delivers and includes the correct information.

 The Mental Capacity Act 2005 came into force during 2007 and is designed to protect and restore power to those vulnerable people who lack capacity.